-The big take away here is that in addition to bacterial growth inhibition, Manuka honey can enhance wound healing and tissue regeneration by its immunomodulatory properties, as well as have positive effect on cancer development and progression.
+The big take away here is that in addition to bacterial growth inhibition, Manuka honey can enhance wound healing and tissue regeneration by its immunomodulatory properties, as well as have positive affect on cancer development and progression.

-Find more articles and research papers here.
+Find benefits of Manuka honey and research here.

 What is MG/MGO and UMF Honey?
 Click here.

 To purchase Bees & Trees Manuka honey, click here.